parsiya/parsiya.net/content/post/2016/2016-06-07-Windows-portproxy.markdown

 ```

 I thought I could change `listenaddress:listenport` and redirect all outgoing
 traffic to that `IP:port` to wherever I wanted (e.g. localhost).
-But, I was
+But I was
 wrong, the command creates a listener on the interface with the
 `listeneraddress` IP and redirects all TCP traffic.
 In other words, the
 `listeneraddress` needs to be the IP of an interface of your machine and **the